Skip to content

 Tax Implications of Airdrops

 Airdrops involve the distribution of free tokens to cryptocurrency holders as a promotional or reward mechanism.
-For example, some early adopters of Arbitrum were rewarded with a generous airdrop earlier this year.
+For example, some early adopters of protocols like zkSync and Blast were rewarded with generous airdrops in the past few months.

 In most cases, airdrops are taxed at the tokens’ fair market value at the time of receipt and are therefore included in their assessable income for income tax purposes.
 And just like staking rewards, if you dispose of your airdropped tokens at a later date, you will be subject to capital gains tax with the market value of the airdrop at the time it was received, forming the cost basis for the capital gains or loss.